-Those that have been reading my newsletter know that one of the main characters in the reader-directed story, Nine of Pentacles, is a Harpy Eagle by the name of Xipilli, a Nahuatl name which means jeweled prince.
+Those that have been reading my reader-directed story Nine of Pentacles know that one of the main characters is a Harpy Eagle by the name of Xipilli, a Nahuatl name which means jeweled prince.
 Harpy Eagles are a fairly long-lived species of raptor, with a lifespan of around 25-35 years, they are typically unafraid of humans, and they are naturally loyal animals that mate for life.
-While this trio of traits are what made a Harpy Eagle the right subject for my story, they are not the only interesting trait that I uncovered about these amazing birds of prey.
+While this trio of traits are what made a Harpy Eagle the right subject for my story, they are not the only interesting traits that I uncovered about these amazing birds of prey during my research.

 Xipilli is a rescue bird, raised far from his natural habitat and far from others of his species.
 Had he been raised wild in the jungles of his natural habitat, he likely would have found a mate when he was just four or five years of age.
 There is no flashy display when these enigmatic birds are courting, but there is loyalty once they have paired off.
 Harpy Eagles mate for life and they typically produce two eggs once every three to four years throughout their partnership, which they keep in a nest large enough for an adult human to sleep comfortably.